-Detailed Descriptions of "Positions"
+Detailed Descriptions of Positions

-1. Closed Position - Facing partner with body contact or slightly apart (close proximity).
+Closed Position (CP) - Facing partner with body contact or slightly apart (Close Proximity).

-2. Outside Partner - Facing Partner with body contact or slightly apart (close Proximity) includes Outside Partner on Right and Left side.
+Outside Partner (ROP, LOP) - Facing Partner with body contact or slightly apart (Close Proximity) includes Outside Partner on Right and Left side.

-3. Open Facing Position - Facing partner, approximately at arms' length (able to take a Single or Double Hand or Extended Frame Hold).
+Open Facing Position (OFP) - Facing partner, approximately at arms' length (able to take a Single or Double Hand or Extended Frame Hold).

-4. Promenade Position - The couple forms a V shape with the Lady's Left and the Man's Right side close to each other or in contact.
+Promenade Positions (PP) - The couple forms a V shape with the Lady's Left and the Man's Right side close to each other or in contact.
 The other side is more Open.
 This is what forms the V shape.
-Both partners are facing in the same direction and will travel forward.
-If the couple increases the distance (no more than arms' length) between them they will achieve Open Promenade Position.
-Fallaway Movements are the same position as Promenade Position(s) but both partners will be moving backwards.
+Both partners will travel forward.
+If the couple increases the distance (no more than arms' length) between them they will achieve Open Promenade Position (OPP).
+Fallaway Movements occur in Promenade, Counter Promenade and Right and Left Side Positions when both partners are moving backwards on opposite feet.

-5. Counter Promenade Position - The couple forms a V shape with the Lady's Right and the Man's Left side, close to\each other or in contact.
+Counter Promenade Positions (CPP) - The couple forms a V shape with the Lady's Right and the Man's Left side, close to\each other or in contact.
 The other side is more Open.
 This is what forms the V shape.
-Both partners are facing in the same direction.
-If the couple increases the distance (no more than arms' length) between them they will achieve Open Counter Promenade Position.
+Both partners will travel forward.
+If the couple increases the distance (no more than arms' length) between them they will achieve Open Counter Promenade Position (OCPP).
+Counter Fallaway Movements occur when both partners are moving backwards on opposite feet.